 Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker.
 I say "good day" to my colleagues and my fellow Nunavummiut.

-Mr. Speaker, I too wish to rise to voice a statement regarding our elders.
+Mr. Speaker, I also wish to voice a statement regarding our elders.

 Mr. Speaker, as MLAs, we advocate incessantly on behalf of our elders and all members have previously done that to represent the wishes of their constituency elders.